Professor-Ruiz/Master-Assignment-Template/TEACHER_README.md

     - You'll use this as a template each time you make a new assignment repository
     - Don't make changes to your copy of ***master-assignment-template***

-## Create custom assignment repositories
+## Create an assignment repository
-    > For each assignment you'd like to create in GitHub classroom, create a new repository using your master-assignment-template as it's template.
+> For each assignment you'd like to create in GitHub classroom, create a new repository using your copy of master-assignment-template as it's template.

 1. Navigate to https://github.com/new